Here's how many games Vegas thinks your favourite MLB team will win this season

-The Chicago Cubs are the heavy favourite to be the best team during the regular season this year according to sportsbook Bovada.lv.
+The Washington Nationals and Los Angeles Dodgers are the betting favourites to be the best team during the regular season this year according to sportsbook Bovada.lv.

-With spring training games now under way, the Cubs have an over/under win total of 92.5, three games ahead of the next best teams, the Nationals, Giants, and Mets, all at 89.5 wins.
-At sportsbooks, gamblers are tasked with picking whether a team will win more or fewer games than their over/under total.
+With one week to go before players start reporting to Spring Training, the Nationals and Dodgers have over/under win totals of 92.5, four games ahead of the next best teams, the St. Louis Cardinals and Los Angeles Angels (88.5 wins).

-The Boston Red Sox and Miami Marlins are expected to be the most improved teams this year, with an over/under win totals that are 8.5 wins better than their 2015 records.
-Meanwhile, the St. Louis Cardinals (12.5 fewer wins) and Pittsburgh Pirates (11.5 fewer wins) are expected to take the biggest steps backwards.
+The Boston Red Sox are expected to be the most improved team this year, with an over/under win total of 85.5, 14.5 wins better than their 2014 record (71-91).
+Meanwhile, the Baltimore Orioles are expected to take the biggest step backwards, with an expected win total of 82.5, a drop of 13.5 wins from their 2014 record (96-66).

-NOW WATCH: This picture of a floating basketball player is 100% real
+NOW WATCH: Cristiano Ronaldo, wearing a wig and glasses, surprised a young fan on the streets of Madrid

 Business Insider Emails & Alerts